What is Lokelma and how is it used?

 Gastrointestinal Adverse Events In Patients With Motility Disorders

-Each 5 g dose of LOKELMA contains approximately 400 mg of sodium.
-In clinical trials of LOKELMA, edema was generally mild to moderate in severity and was more commonly seen in patients treated with 15 g once daily.
+Each 5 g dose of LOKELMA contains approximately 400 mg of sodium, but the extent of absorption by the patient is unknown.
+In clinical trials of LOKELMA in patients who were not on dialysis, edema was observed and was generally mild to moderate in severity and was more commonly seen in patients treated with 15 g once daily.
 Monitor for signs of edema, particularly in patients who should restrict their sodium intake or are prone to fluid overload (e.g., heart failure or renal disease).
 Advise patients to adjust dietary sodium, if appropriate.
 Increase the dose of diuretics as needed [see ADVERSE REACTIONS].

 Carcinogenesis, Mutagenesis, Impairment Of Fertility